AVADOLearning/moodle-componentmgr/README.md

 * `"ZipArchive"` packages are suited to deployment everywhere.

-For example, to generate a generic zip ball containing your Moodle site, you can execute the following command:
+For example, to generate a generic zip ball containing your Moodle site, you can run the following command:

 ```
 $ componentmgr package --package-format=ZipArchive \